jjnether/obsidian_backup/_Misc/Servers.md

 linuxserver.io has lots of guides and docker containers for use

-Run "id" to find PUID and PGID (use these numbers when needed for docker compose)
+Run `id` to find PUID and PGID (use these numbers when needed for docker compose)

 You will usually need to run all commands with "sudo" before the command so it has permissions (ex. sudo docker compose up -d)